 Available on more powerful hedge shears, this cutting mechanism may not be necessary for all home gardeners.
 For those who regularly trim their hedges, gearless shears are sufficient for keeping up with new green growth.

 Several factors contribute to ease of use when tackling trimming jobs with a pair of hedge shears.

-Q. How thick can a hedge shear cut?
+Q. How thick are the branches a hedge shear can cut?